zwu622/EasyT9N/README.md

 This project can be distributed in two ways:
 1. **With results included**: all translations and evaluation CSVs pre-computed for quick review.
-2. **Clean run**: only data and notebooks provided.
-Allows reviewers to reproduce results from scratch.
+2. **Clean run**: Please delete all files under /EasyT9N/eval and /EasyT9N/translations to reproduce a clean run.

-Both are optional, but including both versions is often appreciated by evaluators.

 ---